Python Math

 alt: this is an expression: 2 * 3 + 1

-Expressions are built up with operators like + and * to make a mathematical expression.
+Mathematical expressions are built up with numbers and operators like + and *.
 When the line with the expression runs, Python evaluates it, running the math to figure out its value.

 alt: expression 2 * 3 + 1 evaluates to 7